 VICE: What do you think of weed becoming legal?

 Liam: I think it's great.
 It's something that many have been asking for for years and we're finally getting it.
 But not much is gonna change from it.
 Vancouver is already known as weed central, it's just gonna be a legal weed central now.
 The government's most likely gonna keep the system they have in place already.
 All they're doing now is making medical marijuana stores government run and funded.
 They're already taking down stores that don't fall under or go by their rules and regulations.

 What is your, or your generation's, concept of weed smokers?

 I'm fine with smokers.
 I don't smoke myself, I prefer to vape or have an edible.

 Will you buy weed once it's legal for you to do so?

-Trudeau says that legalizing marijuana is going to make it more difficult for people your age to get it.
+Trudeau says that legalizing marijuana is going to make it more difficult for people your age to get.
 Thoughts?